 Lindsay moved to Abbotsford after coming back from Mexico.
 She quit her job at Earls because of the long commute so her husband suggested she should get her GED.
 Encouraged by him, Lindsay overcame her fear of going back to school and received her GED.
 Years went by and Lindsay’s family grew.
 They now had two young kids but only one income.
 To contribute to the family income, Lindsay took graveyard shifts at Tim Hortons for a year.
 She also volunteered at Abbotsford Hospital and took part-time classes at the University of Fraser Valley to upgrade her education.
 That’s where she developed an interest in health care.

 “I volunteered in emergency and pediatrics because I wanted to be a nurse.
 They have the most amazing job but I realized it’s not for me,” Lindsay shared.
-Then she learned about Stenberg College’s Nursing Unit Clerk program.
+Our Mom of the Year then learned about Stenberg College’s Nursing Unit Clerk program.
 “At the time, Gerrod’s aunt was a Nursing Unit Clerk.
 She was just in the process of retiring and said she’d gone to Stenberg.
 I checked it out and thought, ‘Wow, this sounds pretty awesome.’
 So, I just jumped into it!”